muks999/developer-roadmap/frontend.md

 First thing that you would want to do is learn the basics which includes learning the basics of HTML, CSS and some familiarization with JavaScript syntax.

 - [ ] Learn the basics of HTML
-  - [ ] Learn the basics and how to write semantic HTML
+  - [х] Learn the basics and how to write semantic HTML
   - [ ] Understand how to divide page into sections and to structure the DOM properly
   - [ ] **Task** Make at least 5 HTML pages – focus on structure, don't worry about the *beauty* yet
 - [ ] Learn the basics of CSS